allisonburtch/consultancy/services.md

 <br>
 ### **You’re a startup accelerator running a fund:**

 ### You need a consultant to send to your startups to help them with their idea and product/market/fit.
 You have a lot of access to capital and you want to give it to the right startups.

-You want to develop a research track of a future area of investment.
+You want to develop a research track of a future area of investment. **How do you know you're keeping up-to-date with global VC investment?**

 ### What we offer:
  - Holding projection meetings with key stakeholders